topocare/iota-pay-on-production/README.md

 The repositiory contains the java project which is described in the article.

 wallet_template.properties: Is a config  file.
-1) An IOTA seed has to be inserted
+1) An IOTA seed has to be inserted (machines wallet)
-2) A receiving address, which shall the
+2) A receiving address, where the IOTA token shall be transfered when a production step is achieved